kedharnadhG/DevTinder_BE/apiList.md

  - PATCH /profile/password

 ## connectionRequestsRouter
- - POST /request/send/:status/:userId        -> using same dynamic-route for handling both the ignored & interested requests
+ - POST /request/send/:status/:userId        -> using same dynamic-route for handling both the ignored & interested (status) requests

- - POST /request/review/accepted/:requestId
- - POST /request/review/rejected/:requestId
+ - POST /request/review/:status/:requestId     -> using same dynamic-route for handling both the accepted & rejected (status) requests (we can accept or reject the request only if it is in interested status)

 ## userRouter
+ - GET /user/requests/received
  - GET /user/connections
- - GET /user/requests
  - GET /user/feed       -> Gets you the profiles of other users on platform